jakekosowsky/nba-conference-comparison/README.md

 # Is the Western Conference Actually Better?

 The conventional NBA view is that the Western Conference is stronger than the Eastern Conference.
-This project asks whether that reputation can be demonstrated with data, and whether the observed gap is too large to plausibly attribute to random conference assignment.
+This project asks whether that reputation can be demonstrated with data, and whether the observed gap is too large to plausibly attribute to a random allocation of teams.

 The analysis covers the 2005–2020 regular seasons, combining team standings, head-to-head records, playoff qualification, point margin, and opponent strength.